VoxBorealis/text_compressor_tira/Documentation/Weekly Reports/weekly_report_2.md

 * A file management system with basic functionality
 * Started working on the Huffman algorithm
 * Enabled GitHub actions
-* Wrote my first test and added codecov coverage
+* Wrote my first tests and added codecov coverage
+* Added pycodestyle

 ## What I've had trouble with

-* Haven't found good information on how to write binary data in Python (This related to building the Huffman tree)
+* Haven't found good information on how to write binary data in Python (This relates to building the Huffman tree)

 ## Plans for next week

+* Find a way to efficiently write binary data
+* Achieve an early working version of the Huffman compression